Mozambique Island, Mozambique, 2016

 Research in Progress

-"Linguistic Divides: Gendered Language and Gender Norms in India", (available upon request), (with N. Mantha and B. Pattath)
+"Linguistic Divides: Gendered Language and Gender Norms in India", (with N. Mantha and B. Pattath)

-Abstract: A common feature of many languages is grammatical gendering, where nouns are assigned to distinct sex-based categories.
-This paper examines whether gendered language affects women’s educational attainment and economic opportunities in South India.
-We study variation within the Dravidian language family, where Telugu distinctly marks masculine versus non-masculine nouns while Kannada, Malayalam, and Tamil do not.
-Our empirical strategy uses spatial regression discontinuity designs at linguistic borders to exploit variation in both mother tongue and the surrounding linguistic environment.
-This two-dimensional approach allows us to distinguish cognitive effects, which stem from personally speaking a gendered language, from cultural effects, which arise from living in a society where a gendered language is spoken.
-The findings show that gendered languages constrain women’s schooling, literacy, and labor market participation, particularly where individual use of a gendered language overlaps with exposure to a linguistic environment dominated by that language.
-These results underscore the importance of separating cognition from culture when examining gender inequality and the role of language in shaping gender norms.
+Abstract: A common feature of many languages is grammatical gender, where nouns are assigned to sex-based categories.
+This paper examines whether speaking a gendered language affects women’s educational attainment and economic opportunities in South India.
+We exploit variation within the Dravidian language family, where Telugu uniquely classifies nouns as masculine or non-masculine, while Tamil, Kannada, and Malayalam do not.
+Our empirical strategy combines ordinary least squares with linguistic border variation, exploiting differences in both individual mother tongue and the surrounding linguistic environment.
+This two-dimensional approach allows us to disentangle cognitive effects, arising from personally speaking a gendered language, from cultural effects, stemming from residence in a society where a gendered language is spoken.
+We find that Telugu exposure is associated with poorer educational and labor market outcomes for women, especially when individual language use coincides with residence in Telugu-speaking regions.
+Supporting evidence suggests stronger gender norms reinforcing separation between masculine and feminine social roles among Telugu speakers.
+These findings highlight the importance of distinguishing cognitive from cultural channels when studying gender inequality and the role of language in shaping gender norms.

 "Carbon Colonialism", (with E. Le Rossignol and G. Pincus)